-- 1. That the Finance and Audit Committee recommend that Council invest the \$300,000 Pedestrian Unallocated budget for 2025 towards raised crosswalks at the following locations: - Townsite Road at St. Patrick's Crescent (\$100,000) - Wallace Street at Franklyn Street (\$100,000) - Portsmouth Road at Applecross Road (\$100,000) - The advantages of this option: It is based on objective scoring generated by the Crosswalk Improvement Prioritization Tool.
-This option would support three projects, which is the maximum number of projects possible within the budget. - The disadvantages of this option: This option does not address high-scoring locations that require more costly safety interventions. - Financial Implications: Funding is included in the approved 2025 2029 Financial Plan. - 2.
-That the Finance and Audit Committee recommend that Council invest the \$300,000 Pedestrian Unallocated budget for 2025 towards some or all of the "2025 Secondary Projects" described in this Staff report. - The advantages of this option: The "2025 Secondary Projects" listed in the Staff report are also relatively high-scoring and worthwhile.
+1. That Council invest the \$300,000 Pedestrian Unallocated budget for 2025 towards raised crosswalks at the following locations:

+- Townsite Road at St. Patrick's Crescent (\$100,000) - Wallace Street at Franklyn Street (\$100,000) - Portsmouth Road at Applecross Road (\$100,000) - The advantages of this option: It is based on objective scoring generated by the Crosswalk Improvement Prioritization Tool.
+This option would support three projects, which is the maximum number of projects possible within the budget. - This option does not address high-scoring locations that require more costly safety interventions. - Financial Implications: Funding is included in the approved 2025 2029 Financial Plan. - 2.
+That Council invest the \$300,000 Pedestrian Unallocated budget for 2025 towards some or all of the "2025 Secondary Projects" described in this staff report. - The advantages of this option: The "2025 Secondary Projects" listed in the Staff report are also relatively high-scoring and worthwhile.
 Council may have reasons for prioritizing one or both of these projects rather than those recommended in Option 1. - The disadvantages of this option: A different combination of projects may not fit within the \$300,000 budget, which could mean only two projects could be constructed.
 Deviating from funding improvements at the highest scoring crosswalks reduces objectivity in decision making. - Financial Implications: A different combination of projects may require additional funding from other budget sources or may result in left over funds. - 3.
-That the Finance and Audit Committee provide alternate direction to Staff.
+That Council provide alternate direction to Staff.